-Gudrún was born in 1973 and lives in Iceland.
+Gudrún was born in 1973.
 She was first elected as a Director at a shareholders' meeting on 18 March 2010.
-She is not a shareholder of the Bank.
+She is not a shareholder of Arion Bank.
+Gudrún is Chairman of the Board Remuneration Committee and is a member of the Board Audit and Risk Committee.

-Gudrún completed a BA in economics at the University of Iceland in 1999.
-In 2002 she graduated with an MA in applied economics at the University of Michigan in the United States and with an MA in statistics from the same university the following year.
-Gudrún worked as a securities broker at the Icelandic Investment Bank (FBA) between 1999 and 2001, and as a teaching and research assistant at the University of Michigan in 2002-2003.
-Between 2004 and 2006 she worked as a specialist in the Monetary and Financial Systems Department of the International Monetary Fund (IMF) in Washington, DC.
+Gudrún completed her BA in economics at the University of Iceland in 1999.
+In 2002 she graduated with an MA in applied economics at the University of Michigan, Ann Arbor in the United States and with an MA in statistics from the same university the following year.
+Gudrún worked as a securities broker at the Icelandic Investment Bank (FBA) between 1999 and 2001, and as a teaching and research assistant at the University of Michigan, Ann Arbor from 2002 to 2003.
+Between 2004 and 2006 she worked as a specialist in the Financial Systems and Monetary Department of the International Monetary Fund (IMF) in Washington, DC.

 Gudrún has been an assistant professor at Reykjavík University School of Business since 2006.
-She has served on the board of a fund management company of MP Bank, is the current chairman of a research and analysis company formed by a group of academics In 2009 and 2010 Gudrún worked as a senior researcher for the Parliamentary Special Investigation Commission looking into the causes and events leading up to the fall of the Icelandic banking sector in 2008.
+She has served on the board of a fund management company of MP Bank and is the current chairman of the research company THOR.
+In 2009 and 2010 Gudrún worked as a senior researcher for the Parliamentary Special Investigation Commission looking into the causes and events leading up to the fall of the Icelandic banking sector in 2008.